CyVerse-learning-materials/atmosphere_guide/step2.rst

 .. #### Comment: Optional - Insert platform logo

 - **Instance**: An instance is a running virtual machine.
-You request from Atmosphere a CPUs, disk space, and memory, and you are temporarly allocated these physical resources to "build" your virtual computer (virtual machine).
+You request from Atmosphere a CPUs, disk space, and memory, and you are temporarily allocated these physical resources to "build" your virtual computer (virtual machine).
 - **Image**: An image is a file that contains an operating system, and any other data that was saved at the time of imaging (creating the image file).
 If we saved everything on your computer to an image file, we could clone your computer onto a new device and you would not have to reinstall any software.
-    Your files, system prefferences, etc. would all be saved.
+    Your files, system preferences, etc. would all be saved.
-- **Volume**: A volume is a "virtual disk" that you can attach and detach to your instance, like a thumbdrive.
+- **Volume**: A volume is a "virtual disk" that you can attach and detach to your instance, like a thumb drive.
 Normally, when you start an instance, you need to transfer data onto it.
 While the data transfer may be quick, it usually takes time.
 A volume is nearly instantaneous.
-Although it is virtual you can keep a volume persistantly in Atmosphere, and attach and detach as needed to any instance.
+Although it is virtual you can keep a volume persistently in Atmosphere, and attach and detach as needed to any instance.

     .. note::
-      For our purpose, the terms "instance" and "virtual machine" are used interchangeablly in this guide.
+      For our purpose, the terms "instance" and "virtual machine" are used interchangeably in this guide.

 ----

-**Creating a Project**
+*Creating a Project*
 ~~~~~~~~~~~~~~~~~~~~~~~

 1. If necessary, login to `Atmosphere <https://atmo.cyverse.org/>`_